What are the minimum system requirements for running Citrix Hypervisor?

 - The Citrix Hypervisor Crash Kernel

-The amount of memory allocated to the Control Domain can be increased beyond the amounts shown in the preceding table.
-However, you must only increase this allocation under the guidance of Citrix Support.
+The amount of memory allocated to the Control Domain can be increased beyond the default amount.

 In XenCenter, the Xen field in the Memory tab reports the memory used by the Control Domain, by the Xen hypervisor itself, and by the Citrix Hypervisor Crash Kernel.
 The amount of memory used by the hypervisor is larger for hosts with more memory.